cilium/cilium/Documentation/architecture.rst

 Cilium Architecture Guide
 =========================

 The goal of this document is to describe the components of the Cilium architecture, and the different models for deploying Cilium within your datacenter or cloud environment.
 It focuses on the higher-level understanding required to run a full Cilium deployment and understand its behavior.
 You can then use the more detailed Cilium Installation & Configuration Guide to understand the details of setting up Cilium.

-The concepts sections introduces you to the base concepts of Cilium and introduces you to all the components.
+TODO: fix reference

 Cilium Components
 -----------------